-- A. File storage is not guaranteed to be private or confidential as all device equipment and FCSD accounts are the property of FCSD. - A. Do Not reveal your full name, phone number, home address, social security number, credit card number, passwords, or any other personal information to other people or to online sites. - B. If applicable, teachers may create discussion groups for communication among students for educational purposes - C. If you inadvertently access a website that would violate the acceptable use policy, exit the site immediately.
+- A. File storage is not guaranteed to be private or confidential as all personal device equipment and FCSD accounts are the property of FCSD. - B. Do Not reveal your full name, phone number, home address, social security number, credit card number, passwords, or any other personal information to other people or to online sites. - C. If applicable, teachers may create discussion groups for communication among students for educational purposes - D. If you inadvertently access a website that would violate the acceptable use policy, exit the site immediately.
 Notify your teacher if available.
-Note that web history accessed via the device is monitored and audited. - D. Do not loan devices to other students. - E. Do not borrow a device from another student. - F. Do NOT share passwords or usernames. - G. Access to another person's account or device without their consent or knowledge is considered hacking and is in violation of the acceptable use agreement.
+Note that web history accessed via the personal device is monitored and audited. - E. Do not loan personal devices to other students. - F. Do not borrow a personal device from another student. - G. Do NOT share passwords or usernames. - H. Access to another person's account or personal device without their consent or knowledge is considered hacking and is in violation of acceptable use agreement.